RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 >[!NOTE]
 >
->If the source/target segment text to add requires tags - e.g. for inline formatting -, you need to specify an element rather than a simple string.
+>If the source or target text requires tags, such as inline formatting, use an element instead of a simple string.

-Let us assume that you would also like to add a picklist field value to the new TU.
-Start by creating the picklist field value object and add it to the TU object:
+To add a picklist field value to the TU, create the value object and add it to the TU:

 # [C#](#tab/tabid-4)
 ```cs